awsdocs/aws-systems-manager-user-guide/doc_source/integration-chef-inspec.md

    If you choose **S3**, then enter a valid URL to an InSpec profile in an Amazon S3 bucket in the **Source Info** field\.

-   For more information about how Systems Manager integrates with GitHub and Amazon S3, see [Running Scripts from GitHub and Amazon S3](integration-remote-scripts.md)\.
+   For more information about how Systems Manager integrates with GitHub and Amazon S3, see [Running scripts from GitHub and Amazon S3](integration-remote-scripts.md)\.

 1. In the **Targets** section, identify the instances on which you want to run this operation by specifying tags, selecting instances manually, or specifying a resource group\.
 **Note**
-If you choose to select instances manually, and an instance you expect to see is not included in the list, see [Where Are My Instances?](troubleshooting-remote-commands.md#where-are-instances) for troubleshooting tips\.
+If you choose to select instances manually, and an instance you expect to see is not included in the list, see [Where are my instances?](troubleshooting-remote-commands.md#where-are-instances) for troubleshooting tips\.

 1. In the **Specify schedule** section, use the schedule builder options to create a schedule for when you want the Compliance scan to run\.

+1. \(Optional\) For **Rate control**:
+   + For **Concurrency**, specify either a number or a percentage of instances on which to run the command at the same time\.
+**Note**
+If you selected targets by specifying tags applied to managed instances or by specifying AWS resource groups, and you are not certain how many instances are targeted, then restrict the number of instances that can run the document at the same time by specifying a percentage\.
+   + For **Error threshold**, specify when to stop running the command on other instances after it fails on either a number or a percentage of instances\.
+For example, if you specify three errors, then Systems Manager stops sending the command when the fourth error is received\.
+Instances still processing the command might also send errors\.

 1. \(Optional\) For **Output options**, to save the command output to a file, select the **Write command output to an Amazon S3 bucket** box\.
 Type the bucket and prefix \(folder\) names in the boxes\.
 **Note**
 The S3 permissions that grant the ability to write the data to an S3 bucket are those of the instance profile assigned to the instance, not those of the IAM user performing this task\.
-For more information, see [Create an IAM Instance Profile for Systems Manager](setup-instance-profile.md)\.
+For more information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.

 1. Choose **Create Association**\.
 The system creates the association and automatically runs the Compliance scan\.